jp7internet/desafio-programacao-1/README.md

 # JP7 Challenge
-This challenge relates to the testing of the second stage of the application programmer vacancy PHP / Laravel of JP7.
+This challenge relates the test of the second stage of the application programmer vacancy PHP / Laravel of JP7.
 > This application is already updated to 5.2 laravel

 ## First Step: